Rasmus Højlund: 2024–25: Struggles and goal-drought

 Ahead of the 2024–25 season in which he wore number 11, Højlund was assigned the squad number 9, taking the shirt from the recently departed Anthony Martial.
-On 3 October 2024, he scored his first goal of the season in a 3–3 draw with FC Porto in the UEFA Europa League.
+On 3 October 2024, he scored his first goal of the season in a 3–3 draw with Porto in the UEFA Europa League.
 On 19 October, Højlund scored his first league goal of the season in a 2–1 home victory against Brentford, ending Manchester United's winless run of five games in the process.

-On 12 December 2024, Højlund scored a brace off the bench to give United a 2–1 comeback victory away to Victoria Plzen.
+On 12 December 2024, Højlund scored a brace off the bench to give United a 2–1 comeback victory away to Viktoria Plzeň.
 This made him one of three United players to have scored nine goals in Europe at 21 years of age or below, the others being Marcus Rashford and Wayne Rooney.

 During the season, Højlund came under fire from pundits and fans for his lacklustre performances; he experienced a streak of 16 Premier League matches without scoring, with his last league goal coming on 7 December 2024 in a 2–3 home defeat to Nottingham Forest.
 Former United player Rio Ferdinand said he "always [tries] to fight [defenders] and make contact".

 On 16 March 2025, Højlund ended his 21-game goalless streak, netting the opening goal in a 3–0 win away over Leicester City.
 Following a poor performance in the UEFA Europa League final against Tottenham, Manchester United put Højlund and several other players on the transfer list.

 Napoli

-On 1 September 2025, Højlund joined Napoli on a season-long loan deal with an obligation to buy, which will become permanent if Napoli qualifies for the Champions League next season.
-This includes a €6 million loan fee, and potential fee for the buy option to be around £38 million (€44 million).
+On 1 September 2025, Højlund joined Napoli on a season-long loan deal, with an obligation to buy if Napoli qualified for the 2026–27 UEFA Champions League.
+The deal included a €6 million loan fee, and potential fee for the permanent transfer to be around £38 million (€44 million) if Napoli qualified for the Champions League.
 On 13 September, he scored his first goal on his debut in a 3–1 away win over Fiorentina.
 On 1 October, he scored a brace in the league phase of the Champions League against Sporting CP.

+Højlund scored a stoppage-time goal as Napoli secured qualification for the Champions League with a 3–0 away victory over Pisa on 17 May 2026.
+The qualification triggered Napoli's obligation to buy Højlund permanently from Manchester United.
+On 3 June 2026, Napoli officially confirmed that the conditions for Højlund's permanent transfer had been met.